rue/giraffe/doc/README.markdown

 Your server software should have instructions on running rackup applications.
 There is nothing special you need to do for Giraffe.

-Note that config.ru /does/ assume you have a running server that invokes rackup.
+Note that config.ru *does* assume you have a running server that invokes rackup.
 If you want to run standalone, see instructions above.

-If you are writing a rackup file, you presumably know what you are doing :)